BBK-PiJ-2014-01/Day11/README.md

  - code complete

 Exercise 2.2:
- - myPhone upcasted to MobilePhone
+ - myPhone upcasted to MobilePhone but it does not compile.

 Exercise 3:
  - Generic DoublyLinkedList Class & Company Class implemented - code complete